 Rather than the rumoured television screen, could this be the new display?
 We know that Apple is working on a display for use with the Mac Pro, so perhaps this is it.

 The logo seems to have been put on wonky, and we can't say we're wholly convinced at the credibility of the photos, but this could be the new Apple display...
 Or it could be a TV screen...
 We think the former is more likely.

-That said, the display could feasibly be larger than 30in, many of the current crop of displays designed for creative pros are larger than 30in making Apple's 28in iMac display small by comparison.
+It's no surprise that the display could measure more than 30in - many of the current crop of displays designed for creative pros are larger than 30in making Apple's 28in iMac display look small by comparison.

 With the Mac Pro able to support up to three 4K displays or six Thunderbolt displays.
 There was some speculation back in 2014 that Apple would launch a 4K monitor with a resolution of 4069 x 2160 (or 3840 x 2160) pixels.